AlexxNica/poldham.github.io/_posts/2015-5-6-reading-csv-files-in-R.md

 write.csv(ritonavir2, "ritonavir2.csv")
 {% endhighlight %}

 This will write a file called ritonavir2.csv to your working directory.
-If you take a look at the file note that an extra column will have been added at the beginning (we will come back to that) and column names will now contain fullstops instead of spaces.
+If you take a look at the file note that an extra column will have been added at the beginning (we will come back to that) and column names will now contain full stops instead of spaces.

 Let's take a look at the options for writing .csv files by calling help.